Graduate Frequently Asked Questions

 It’s up to the student.
 For a graduate student, a full-time course load in fall and spring semesters is enrollment in 9-13 credit hours, that’s approximately 3-4 classes.
 Some students only take 2 classes per semester (6 credit hours).
 It's also possible to take more than 13 credit hours within a semester, you can by filling out the overload form.

-Depending on the student, it’s quite diverse.
-Some of our former students are working as faculty members or administrators at other universities, directors or supervisors, and more.
-If you would like to explore more, please check out our website alumni page.
+Our graduates are making a difference in a wide range of fields.
+Positions include faculty members or administrators at other universities, directors, supervisors and more.
+If you would like to explore more, please check out our alumni page.

 It depends on the student.
 Overall, the more courses you take, the earlier you can expect to graduate.
 In general, it takes 1-2 years to complete the MSIT and Ed.S. programs, and 4-5 years to complete a Ph.D. degree.

-For the MSIT program, you can choose from the concentrations and elective credits we offer.
+In the Instructional Technology program, you can choose from the concentrations and elective credits we offer.

-For the Ph.D. and Ed.S programs, you can choose different elective courses based on your interest and career plan.
-You can also have a minor in a different program as well.
+In the Instructional Systems and Workforce Development program and the Technology specialist program, you can choose elective courses based on your interest and career plan.
+You can also have a minor in a different program.
 We encourage you to speak with your advisor about your coursework, individualized curriculum options, and research interests.

 You can discuss your previous graduate coursework with your advisor (or Graduate Coordinator) who can help review and finalize your transfer hours.